RayKlefstad/ICS45c/README.md

 ## Submission

-As with previous submissions, you can either submit via `GitHub` by `git commit` and `git push` your changes to your private repository, and then submitting the `hw9` branch to `Gradescope`.
-Or, you can upload files directly, everything listed in the `src` folder above.
+As with previous submissions, you can submit via `GitHub` by `git commit` and `git push -u my_repo` your changes to your private repository, and then submitting the `hw9` branch to `Gradescope`.